The content on this site is information only and is not legal advice. If you need legal advice please contact us.

 Victoria Police accepted Jakub’s application for special circumstances and withdrew the infringement notice.
 Jakub was instead given a warning not to drive his car if he felt drowsy or unable to drive properly.

 If you have a genuine reason to challenge it, do not pay the infringement.
-Instead, contact the authority before the due date and discuss your options, which may include:
+Instead, consider the following options:

 For more information, see If I receive an infringement notice, what are my options?